-The program provides you with advising by renowned faculty mentors, extensive research and professional development opportunities, and access to premier research facilities as both an undergraduate and graduate student.
+The program provides you with early advising by renowned graduate faculty mentors, extensive research and professional development opportunities, and access to premier research facilities as both an undergraduate and graduate student.
 Additionally, HEAL students receive a 40 percent tuition scholarship during their full-time graduate work.

-- BA in epidemiology
+- BA in Bioethics

-- BS in environmental health
+- BS in Environmental Health